-The Capital Works Management Framework incorporates a number of standard letters that are used to facilitate the contract award process:
+The Capital Works Management Framework incorporates a number of standard letters that are used to facilitate the contract award process.
+The requirements are slightly different for above and below threshold procurements:

-Letter to apparently unsuccessful tenderers (MF 1.2) Sent by Employer to all tenderers 14 days before issue Letter of Acceptance other than to the tenderer deemed to be the most economically advantageous (MEAT).
-Letter of intent (MF 1.3) Sent by Employer to the Tenderer deemed to be the most economically advantageous (MEAT).
+Letter to apparently unsuccessful tenderers (MF 1.2) Sent by Employer to all tenderers before issue of the Letter of Acceptance other than to the tenderer deemed to be the most economically advantageous (MEAT).
+Letter to successful tenderer (MF 1.2) Sent by Employer to the Tenderer deemed to be the most economically advantageous (MEAT).
 Note: This letter is sent at the same time as issue of letter to apparently unsuccessful tenderers.
-Letter of acceptance (MF 1.4) Sent by Employer to the successful Tenderer (the Contractor) (not earlier than fourteen days after issue of MF 1.2 above), to form the Contract.
-Letter to tenderers notifying award (MF 1.5) Sent by Employer to the unsuccessful Tenderers after the Contract has been awarded.
+Letter of acceptance (MF 1.4) Sent by Employer to the successful Tenderer (the Contractor) (not earlier than fourteen/sixteen days after issue of MF 1.2 above), to form the Contract.